naoto-aoki-fy/ruby27_snap/README.md

 4. To install a different Snap package, call `snap_download.sh` and `snap_install.sh` with the desired package name and channel.

-These scripts are experimental and assume a Linux environment with Snap and `squashfs-tools` available.

 ### Test scripts

 Several test helpers are included to verify each part of the installation process.